DHTMLX/docs-diagram/docs/groups/index.md

 ### Properties

-See [the full list of configuration properties of a `project` object](/groups/configuration_properties/#properties-specific-for-project-object) which allow you to configure the positioning and appearance of tasks and milestones in the project.
+See [the full list of configuration properties of a `"project"` object](/groups/configuration_properties/#properties-specific-for-project-object) which allow you to configure the positioning and appearance of tasks and milestones in the project.

 ## Configuring the group header